zentyal/zentyal/docs/en/user/mail.rst

 Note that you can decide whether an email account should be created by default when a new user is added or not.
-You can change this behaviour in `Users and Groups --> Default User Template --> Mail Account`.
+You can change this behaviour in :menuselection:`Users and Groups --> Default User Template --> Mail Account`.

 .. image:: images/mail/03-user.png
    :align: center
    :scale: 80

 Likewise, you may set up *aliases* for user groups.
-Messages received by these aliases are sent to every user of the group.
+Messages received by these aliases are sent to every user of the group which has email account.
 Group aliases are created through
 :menuselection:`Groups --> Edit Group --> Create alias mail account to group`.
 The group aliases are only available when at least one user of the group has a email account.

 You too can define alias to external accounts.
-The mail sent to those aliases will be forwarded to the external account.
-This kind of aliases does not require any email account and could be set in :menuselection:`Mail --> Virtual Domains --> External accounts aliases `.
+The mail sent to an  alias will be forwarded to the external account.
+This kind of aliases are set on a virtual domain basis and does not require any email account and could be set in :menuselection:`Mail --> Virtual Domains --> External accounts aliases `.